The Cast Of The King Is Almost Too Good

 Henry V, and many of the characters in the film, are based on real-life people who lived in the 15th century, though it is a stretch to say that this is a historically accurate retelling.
 Even the plays, known as the Henriad, were written nearly 200 years after the death of Henry V.

-Click through to familiarize yourself with the cast and characters of The King.
+Click through to familiarise yourself with the cast and characters of The King.